 At Twincraft Skincare, we know bar soap.
 We’ve been making it since 1972, and we are proud to be the contract manufacturer of choice for any brand that wants to bring superior triple milled bar soap to bathrooms nationwide and around the world.
-At our Winooski, Vermont headquarters, we conceptualize the best bar soap for face and body, and our large team of over 250 employees turns a brand’s vision into a beautiful, high quality final product.
+At our Winooski, Vermont headquarters, we conceptualize the best bar soap for face and body, and our large team of over 250 employees turns a brand’s vision into a beautiful, high quality finished product.

 For over 45 years, we have led the industry in innovation and sustainability, and prioritize natural developments.
 Every brand that we work with has their own natural standards, and we are flexible to work with your needs and concerns.
-Natural colorants, recyclable packaging, sustainably harvested active ingredients, coconut oil soap base, RSPO certified palm oil soap base, and a solar powered manufacturing facility are all aspects of our bar soap business available to help our customers make sustainable bar soap products with unique aesthetics that will resonate with today's consumers.
+Natural colorants, biodegradable formulas, recyclable packaging, sustainably harvested active ingredients, coconut oil soap base, RSPO certified palm oil soap base, and a solar powered manufacturing facility are all aspects of our bar soap business available to help our customers make sustainable bar soap products with unique aesthetics that will resonate with today's consumers.

 To explore custom bar soap development with your own Twincraft team, please contact Sales.

 At our primary manufacturing facility, we finish bar soap, which means that we purchase soap base from several of the leading soap base providers in the world.
 We mix in various additives – fragrances, colorants, active ingredients, and other materials for visual aesthetics – and refine the ingredients into the base, extruding and pressing the result into finished bar soap.

 Our process for extruding bar soap is highly efficient and produces consistent bars that last much longer than a poured version.
 Many years ago, Twincraft manufactured poured bar soap for a select group of customers, but this was not a scalable or efficient way to make bar soap, so we focused our efforts on offering extruded bar soap options that to provide the best possible quality products to our customers, and to consumers.